B.S. American Education Studies

 Create an inclusive classroom culture and help students take ownership of their learning

-Earn your bachelor’s in American education studies from a university built for busy adults
+Earn your bachelor’s in education studies from a university built for busy adults

 You’ll learn to understand the learning challenges children and teens face and how to create strategies to overcome them.
 With inclusive practices woven throughout the program, you’ll gain insight on how to meet learners where they are in order to help them succeed.